ruzgar-mcu-wizard/rtl8812cu-drivers-for-windows/README.md

 ## Architecture
 Do not forget that x64 is for 64-bit Windows installation, x86 is for 32-bit Windows installation.

+TL;DR:

+x64 = 64-bit

+x86 = 32-bit

 ## Why Does This Exist?
-Many RTL8812CU adapters ship without reliable Windows drivers or rely on outdated OEM packages.
+Many RTL8812CU adapters ship without reliable Windows drivers, rely on outdated OEM packages or dont have a driver at all.
 This repository provides a verified, clean, and easy-to-install driver bundle.

 ## Installation